 During Barnet and Watt’s week-long residency in February 2024 they temporarily turned the Power House into a pinhole camera.
 Once the windows were blacked out and eyes adjusted to the darkened room, a panorama live image looking east was projected onto the wall through the exposed aperture.
 With the assistance of University of Suffolk’s Senior Arts Technician, Lawrence Woolston, they captured the image on a series of four largescale negative images.

-“Orford Ness is a place where nature is in control, the windswept landscape is a surreal environment, that can literally take your breath away.
-The ground pulses with a hidden energy, where nature and humans have made their mark, the natural world is now reclaiming the ground and hidden gems of flora and fauna can be found with every step you take.
+“Orford Ness is a place where nature is in control, the windswept landscape is a surreal environment that can literally take your breath away.
+The ground pulses with a hidden energy, where nature and human have made their mark, the natural world is now reclaiming the ground and hidden gems of flora and fauna can be found with every step you take.
 It is a place where you can simultaneously reflect on man's impact on this world and the transforming effect on the soul through time spent in this strange and beautiful place.”